 This page has details of some of ANDES previous successful 'First Ascents' expeditions and other innovative itineraries we have run through the years since 1992.
-See the Calendar page for details of the unusual and interesting expeditions coming up including our June 2014 First Ascents in Peru expedition and our January 2014 expedition to the Puna de Atacama in northwest Argentina, to make first ascents of high 5500m+ peaks.
+See the Calendar page for details of all the unusual and interesting expeditions coming up including our January 2014 expedition to the Puna de Atacama in northwest Argentina, to make first ascents of high 5500m+ peaks.

 We have another "First Ascents in Peru" expedition scheduled for June 2015, for details click here.